silverstar194/2048-ai-monte-carlo/README.md

 ![Alt text](/Graphs/highTilePerMovedepth1000.png?raw=true)
 </br>

 Lastly looking at the predicted moves until game completion the correlation between the highest merged tiles and game length becomes clear.
-At each merged high tile predicted game length increases dramatically.
+At each merged high tile, predicted game length increases dramatically.
 The additional jumps I assume to be the merging of other high tiles.

 ![Alt text](/Graphs/moveRangePerMovedepth1000.png?raw=true)
 </br>